Thank you for coming today.

 I’m Kondo from the Sound Group in the Software Development Department of the Entertainment Analysis & Development Division (EAD).

-In our session of “Iwata Asks” covering the twenty-fifth anniversary of Super Mario Bros., you said that the second game you worked on was Super Mario Bros2.
+In Super Mario Bros.
+25th Anniversary, you said that the second game you worked on was Super Mario Bros2.
 Does that mean your third game was The Legend of Zelda3, for which you worked on the music?
 2Super Mario Bros.: An action game released for the Family Computer (Famicom) system in Japan in September 1985.
 3The Legend of Zelda: An action-adventure game released simultaneously with the Family Computer Disk System in Japan in February 1986.